-Before starting the process, it is important that organizations refine what they really need from a role.
+Before starting the process, it is important that organisations refine what they really need from a role.
 For example, having a certain number of years’ experience is often irrelevant these days, due to the pace of change in technology.
-In many cases, organizations would be better off looking for experience on similar projects.
+In many cases, organisations would be better off looking for experience on similar projects.

 Furthermore, you should consider which skills will be needed at each stage of a project.
 If a certain ability will not be needed until the latter stages, there may be enough time to onboard a new colleague and upskill them while they work on the earlier stages.

 Something that we help many of our clients with is streamlining the interview process.
 As a technology recruitment specialist, we talk to quality candidates every day, and will have a feel for those that fit your requirements.
 A quality recruiter will keep things simple for you.
 Essential screening questions can replace the first-stage interview, saving time.
 From there, we usually aim to provide five CVs for the role, from which our clients will interview three candidates on the same day.
 If there is little difference between candidates a further round of interviews can be completed to find a frontrunner.

 Once you get to offer stage, it’s vital to have approvals from key stakeholders lined up.
 If you require a multi-level process, it’s best to start this ahead of the interview stage so that offers can be made quickly.

 Likewise, ensuring the budget is signed off and having a clear idea of what you are willing to stretch to should be decided well before it comes to negotiations with a candidate.

 When a candidate has accepted an offer, ensuring they are ready to hit the ground running will give them confidence in your organisation.
 With many roles becoming remote, one of the common delays is getting equipment set up and sent out to candidates ahead of their start date.